wfox4/questions/README.md

 You have to move them or make a copy of the file before running the other generators.
 So do one at a time and make sure you run the remove numbers and dupes for each generator.

+After generating the questions using the provided generator scripts, follow these steps to transform the JSON data using the FormatDatasetForFinetuning.py script:

+1. Create an input JSON file containing the generated questions.
+Name it responsesfromLLM.json or modify the input_file variable in the script to match your input file name.

+2, (Optional) Create an output JSON file named responsesTEST.json or modify the output_file variable in the script to specify a different output location.

+3. Run the FormatDatasetForFinetuning.py script:

+Copy code

+   python FormatDatasetForFinetuning.py

+4. The script will prompt you to enter the delimiter for each item.
+Enter the desired delimiter to split the input text into instruction and input parts.
+If you don't want to split an item, press Enter without typing anything.

+5. The transformed JSON data will be saved to the output file after processing each item.

+After completing these steps, the output JSON file will contain the transformed data with separated instructions and inputs based on the provided delimiters.

 Pre-generated Questions
 If you just want to use the included set of 60k unique questions, you can find them in the 60k_unique_questions.txt file.
 If you're wondering what the point of this is.
 It's to create questions to ask larger LLM's to get your smaller one to perform much better.